 The LDES Council Report is an authoritative analysis of long duration energy storage.
 Based on data and research provided by council members, the LDES Council Report sets out the requirement for long duration energy storage to accelerate carbon neutrality.
 Download our new landmark report Net-zero power: Long duration energy storage for a renewable grid to learn more on how LDES deployment would help the power sector to reach net-zero.

-The Council creates working groups with representation from member companies focused on research topics prioritized by the broader membership.
-Below is a summary of the research working groups that are currently underway or under formation.
+The Council creates working groups with representation from member companies focused on topics prioritized by the broader membership.
+Below is a summary of the various working groups that are currently available to members.

 The LDES Council hosts monthly policy and research roundtable discussions for our members to review these topics and discuss next steps.

 Net Zero Infrastructure